Join our in-person and online Summer Information Session – 21 & 22 June

 Why this course?

 The BA in English at the University of Strathclyde is truly innovative.
 As an English student, you'll enjoy the best of old and new: a grounding in the classics as well as an insight into new fields of literature.
-You'll read texts from a wide range of literary periods, and debate key issues such as identity, race, gender, what it is to be a human.
+You'll read texts from a wide range of literary periods, and debate key issues such as identity, race, gender, and what it is to be a human.

 In a world overflowing with text – from blogs and emails to novels and plays - our academics will help you express yourself well, construct arguments and analyse the written word.
 You'll also have the option to use creative and critical skills to address works which show how exciting and wide-ranging English is.
-As part of your experience, you’ll get the chance to work with staff who are world-leading researchers and prize-winning novelists and poets, and benefit from their cutting edge approaches to the study of literature, language, writing and theory.
+As part of your experience, you’ll get the chance to work with staff who are world-leading researchers and prize-winning novelists and poets and benefit from their cutting-edge approaches to the study of literature, language, writing and theory.
 The link drawn between critical and creative approaches make Strathclyde’s a unique approach to the subject.

 Employers like the skills developed in an English degree: written and verbal communication, analysis and discussion of ideas, and broad, creative thinking.
 That's why many of our graduates go on to work in exciting areas including journalism, marketing and teaching.